-The spread of the virus COVID-19 in Japan, in Switzerland and in the world has created an unusual situation which already impacts our daily life.
+The spread of the virus COVID-19 in Japan, in Switzerland and in the world has created an unusual situation which continues to impacts our daily life.

-The Embassy is following the recent developments closely, in particular the information and recommendations provided by the competent authorities in Japan and in Switzerland.
+The Embassy has been following recent developments closely, in particular the information and recommendations provided by the competent authorities in Japan and in Switzerland.

-For the Swiss citizens in Japan and travelers to Japan or Switzerland the following elements should be taken into consideration:
+For the Swiss citizens in Japan the following elements should be taken into consideration:

-- Local Japanese and Swiss authorities are competent in regard to health and public safety.
+- Local Japanese authorities are competent in regard to health and public safety.
 Please make sure to follow their instructions carefully.

 - Under the Swiss Abroad Act, every individual shall exercise personal responsibility when planning or undertaking a stay abroad or when working abroad.
 The traveler decides on the preparation and implementation of a trip on his/her own responsibility.

 - Neither the Federal Department of Foreign Affairs FDFA nor this Embassy have the medical expertise to advise on health related questions.
 It is therefore suggested to consult specialized websites and your doctor or an institute for travel medicine.